-(c) Sales of Preferred Stock
+(d) Sales of Preferred Stock

-- 1. In April 2014, the Registrant issued an aggregate of 3,318,054 shares of the Registrant's Series C-1 convertible preferred stock at a purchase price of \$0.65 per share for an aggregate purchase price of \$2.2 million to 12 purchasers that represented to us that they are each a sophisticated accredited investor and qualified institutional buyer.
-The securities issued in this transaction were exempt from registration requirements of the Securities Act in reliance on Rule 506 promulgated under the Securities Act. - 2.
+- 1. In August 2013, the Registrant issued an aggregate of 14,258,530 shares of Registrant's common stock to an accredited investor upon the conversion of 3,000,000 previously-held shares of Series A convertible preferred stock and 6,019,065 previously-held shares of Series B convertible preferred stock.
+The securities issued in this transaction were exempt from the registration requirements of the Securities Act in reliance upon on Rule 506 promulgated under the Securities Act. - 2.
+In April 2014, the Registrant issued an aggregate of 3,318,054 shares of the Registrant's Series C-1 convertible preferred stock at a purchase price of \$0.65 per share for an aggregate purchase price of \$2.2 million to 12 purchasers that represented to us that they are each a sophisticated accredited investor and qualified institutional buyer.
+The securities issued in this transaction were exempt from registration requirements of the Securities Act in reliance on Rule 506 promulgated under the Securities Act. - 3.
 In July 2015, the Registrant issued an aggregate of 38,436,851 shares of the Registrant's Series D convertible preferred stock at a purchase price of \$1.06 per share for an aggregate purchase price of \$40.8 million to 19 purchasers that represented to us that they are each a sophisticated accredited investor and qualified institutional buyer.
 The securities issued in this transaction were exempt from registration requirements of the Securities Act in reliance on Rule 506 promulgated under the Securities Act.